Pearson-Higher-Ed/design/c/modal/v1.0.0-beta.3/index.md

     link: ./assets/modal.sketch

 tagline: |
-  Defines the standard visual style for a modal element with styles for both textual and image content.
+  Defines the standard visual style for a modal element with styles for both textual and media content.
 features:
   - Fully responsive, scales with browser width
   - Accessibility compliant (constrained tab scope, focus memory, etc.)
   - Styles for both textual and image content
+  - Five different zoom levels for image content
   - Optional button toolbar
 usage_guidelines: |
   You should typically avoid modals in your designs, using the styles defined here only when necessary.